bsmAnalysis/BSMHiggs_fwk/README.md

 # For creating private samples
-Just use official recipe and produce MINIAOD samples in 76X

 # Analysing
-See example files in UserCode/llvv_fwk/test/hzz2l2nu/ Executing the file 'submit.sh' will run the analysis on all samples defined in 'samples.json'.
+See example files in UserCode/bsmhiggs_fwk/test/haa4b/ Executing the file 'submit.sh' will run the analysis on all samples defined in 'samples.json'.